On Sunday, October 7th, 2018 the 9th Annual ‘Crosse Out Cancer is coming to the Johnson Controls Hall of Fame Village Sports Complex.

 If you’re interest in bringing your event to HOF Sports Complex, Contact Us here

 For more than two months now, Canton Parks and Recreation teamed up with The NFL Flag Football League & Hall of Fame Sports Complex to compete.
 The youth program provided over 40 athletes the chance to play in a 5 vs. 5, non-contact, competitive and fun environment.
+The games played in Canton were a huge success across the board, and the teams represented a new wave of football that’s taking the United States by storm.

 The championship game took place on June 12th at Tom Benson stadium.
 After a long, hard fought season, the Browns and Patriots came out with the win!